We Shall Overcome Foundation

 EVERYTHING YOU THINK YOU KNOW ABOUT WE SHALL OVERCOME IS PROBABLY WRONG.

-The US Library of Congress has called We Shall Overcome "The Most Powerful Song of the Twentieth Century,” adding, "Word for word, the short, simple lyrics to We Shall Overcome may be some of the most influential words in the English language.”
+"Word for word, the short, simple lyrics to 'We Shall Overcome' may be some of the most influential words in the English language."

 "I'll overcome, I'll overcome, I'll overcome someday

-Oh yes, if my Jesus wills, I do believe, I'll overcome someday".
+Oh yes, if my Jesus wills, I do believe, I'll overcome someday."

-Unbeknownst to Mrs. Shropshire, in 1960 and again in 1963, Pete Seeger and four other folk singers copyrighted We Shall Overcome as a derivative work, claiming no known original author.
-Unbeknownst to Pete Seeger and his associates, Louise Shropshire copyrighted If My Jesus Wills in 1954.
+Unbeknownst to Mrs. Shropshire, in 1960—and again in 1963—Pete Seeger and four fellow folk singers copyrighted We Shall Overcome as a derivative work, listing no known original author.

-A powerful feature-length documentary, CLAIM THE SKY: WE SHALL OVERCOME, written, produced, and directed by Isaias Gamboa, is scheduled for release in 2024.
+written, produced, and directed by Isaias Gamboa, scheduled for release in 2026.

 BOARD OF EDUCATION